QuestCode/thema-2.1-slm/Leertaken/Project/SLA/SLA Structure.md

 # 2 Customer Services

-In this chapter you will find a description of the Customer services (Weather data application and Servicedesk).
+In this chapter you will find a description of the Customer services (Weather data application and Service desk).

 <!-- @include Customer Services/Customer Services.md -->